functionGHW/JsonTextViewer/README.md

 1. Lines start with '#' as the first non-white space character are comments, these lines will be ignored.
 2. If you don't nedd headers, keep it empty, or just remove it from json.
-3. The type can be one of { text, form(application/x-www-form-urlencoded), json(application/json) }.
+3. The type can be one of { text, form, json(application/json) }.
+4. The 'form' support file uploading, by enable the 'file' block.

 Example for text
 <pre>